DevicezApp/application/README.md

 ## Current state

+What's it capable of?

+- starting / restarting / stopping machines
+- grouping devices
+- schedule actions using crontab expressions

+What are the next milestones?

+- remote script execution (e. g. windows updates)

+There are efforts to create a *decent* web interface ([here](https://github.com/DevicezApp/webapp)) for this application.
+Due to the fact that I'm a *pretty bad* web developer, I'd really appreciate some help here!
+Although a web-interface is present, the possibility of controlling the application via CLI will always be maintained.

-Due to the fact I'm a *pretty bad* web developer, I'm currently limited to a console-only user interface.
-In the way I'd like to use this software, this is currently sufficient. **If you're a web developer with spare time on your hands, feel free to contact me!**
+**If you're a web developer with spare time on your hands, feel free to contact me!**

-Besides questions of user interface, I'd like to achieve the following as a first milestone:

-- ~~starting / restarting / stopping machines remotely~~
-    - starting machines remotely would obviously be achieved via wake-on-lan.
-In a perfect world, the software would utilize other running clients in the same network to startup clients unreachable from the servers network
-- ~~task scheduler allowing actions to be triggered automatically~~
-- run server-side predefined scripts on machines remotely (e. g. windows updates)

 ## Kudos